xouabita/jasmine_learning/README.md

 A spy stub a function and track every call to it.
 You can use two specifics matchers : `toHaveBeenCalled` and `toHaveBeenCalledWith`.

+The matcher `toHaveBeenCalled` is true if the specific function was called.
+The matcher `toHaveBeenCalledWith` is true if the specific function was called w/ specific arguments.

+The spy will not call the implementation of the function which is spied.
+So you need use chaining with `callThrough` to call the function w/ `.and.callThrough()`.

 Here is an example to understand how it work:

 ```coffee